JoshGo6/InstallingGoOnUbuntu/test.md

     curl -LO https://go.dev/dl/go1.22.5.linux-amd64.tar.gz
     ```

-    Using `-L0` is the equivalent of invoking both the `-L` option, which allows the server to complete the request if there is a URL redirect,  and the `-O` option, which writes the target (`go1.22.5.linux-amd64.tar.gz`) to a file of the same name in the directory (`~`) in which the `curl` command is executed.
+    Using `-L0` is the equivalent of invoking both the `-L` option, which allows the server to complete the request if there is a URL redirect,  and the `-O` option, which writes the target (`go1.22.5.linux-amd64.tar.gz`) to a file of the same name in the directory (`~`) in which the `curl` command is run.
 In other words, this command creates the file `~/go1.22.5.linux-amd64.tar.gz`.
 As the command runs, the command line updates to show the status of the tarball downloading.
 When the download completes, the command line prompt reappears:

     ```bash
     Output